mussol/100-days-of-code/log.md

 ### Day 36: February 22, 2017

 Practiced JS arrays: forEach, slice, filter, concat, indexOf...
 Cracked a FCC algorithm I'd been stuck with for a while.

+### Day 37: February 23, 2017

+Went through the Object Oriented Programming section of the JS Udemy course I'm following.
+It seems rather confusing at first sight - there are quite some differences between JS and say Python, the language I know the best - so I'll be sure to go through it again and practice some more.